jeanmi151/gaia/README.md

 lists:
 - metadatas belonging to the connected user
 - maps and contexts he is allowed to visit
+- additionals links to admin pages for users having ROLE_SUPERUSER

+### `/admin/mapstore/configs`
+- lists current problems on mapstore configuration files in the datadir (`new.json`, `config.json`, `localConfig.json`)

+### `/admin/mapstore/maps`
+- lists all maps in a table, with their owner/ACL information
+- lists current problems on the maps
+- allows to manually trigger a check for the integrity of all maps

-### `/admin/`
+### `/admin/mapstore/contexts`
+- lists all contexts in a table, with their owner/ACL information
-- lists all maps and contexts current problems
+- lists current problems on the contexts
-- allows to manually trigger a check for the integrity of all maps/contexts
+- allows to manually trigger a check for the integrity of all contexts

+### `/admin/geonetwork`
+- lists currently configured portals in geonetwork

 ### `/map/<mapid>`
 - displays map details & current problems